 How do you measure working memory?

-Alloway and Alloway (2009) describe memory techniques for teachers' use.
-Cowan (2010) shows research methods to measure working memory in learners.
+Alloway and Alloway (2009) describe memory techniques that teachers can use.
+Cowan (2010) shows research methods for measuring working memory in learners.
 Gathercole and Alloway (2008) encourage memory assessments to improve learner understanding.

 Working memory tests commonly measure how many things learners remember at once.
 These tests often ask learners to recall number or letter sequences.
 Sequence length varies, from two digits up to nine digits.

-Some researchers also include distractors between each item in order to make sure participants are actively maintaining the target sequence rather than just passively listening to it.
 For example, instead of asking "What is the first digit?" ask "What is the last digit?".
-This type of test requires individuals to keep track of multiple pieces of information over short periods of time.
-If this process becomes too difficult, the person may begin to lose concentration and start forgetting details.
+This type of test asks people to track several pieces of information for a short time.
+If the task becomes too hard, they may lose focus and forget details.
 This is known as cognitive overload.

 Cognitive load reflects attention span during tasks.
 Reading and writing need brainpower, switching resources.
 Processing power helps learners cope when demand is high (Sweller, 1988; Chandler & Sweller, 1991).